yym68686/uni-api/README.md

       - ./api.yaml:/home/api.yaml
 ```

-CONFIG_URL is a direct link that can automatically download remote configuration files.
-For instance, if you find it inconvenient to modify configuration files on a certain platform, you can upload the configuration files to a hosting service that provides a direct link for uni-api to download.
+CONFIG_URL is a link that can automatically download a remote configuration file.
+For example, if you find it inconvenient to modify the configuration file on a certain platform, you can upload the configuration file to a hosting service that provides a direct link for uni-api to download.
 CONFIG_URL is this direct link.

 Run Docker Compose container in the background